3rd/image.nvim/README.md

     - Works great, is snappy and has very few artifacts (on my machine, at least).
 - `ueberzug` - backed by [ueberzugpp](https://github.com/jstkdng/ueberzugpp)
     - It's more general but a bit slower.
-    - Now supports multiple images thanks to [@jstkdng](https://github.com/jstkdng/ueberzugpp/issues/74).
+    - Supports multiple images thanks to [@jstkdng](https://github.com/jstkdng/ueberzugpp/issues/74).
-    - No cropping yet, so images will get out of bounds or stretched.
+    - On-par with Kitty in terms of features, but slower.
 - `sixels` - not implemented yet

 ### Integrations